hammadrauf/url-monitor-saver/README.md

 given in as YAML text config file.
 This YAML file should be in the same folder as the executable file.

-Works with any URL or ZomeNinder URL with Authentication Hash.
+Works with any URL or ZomeMinder URL with Authentication Hash.

 ZoneMinder article: [https://techbit.ca/2018/11/logging-into-zoneminder-using-an-authentication-hash/](https://techbit.ca/2018/11/logging-into-zoneminder-using-an-authentication-hash/)